 William B. Cassidy, Senior Editor | Feb 13, 2014 9:44AM EST

-Averitt Express is extending the “cold chain” for customers and expanding its refrigerated business.
-The trucking company will use specially designed containers to move pallet-sized temperature-controlled loads in dry van trailers.
+Averitt Express is extending the “cold chain” for customers and expanding its refrigerated transport business.
+The trucking company will use specially designed active pallet shippers to move temperature-controlled loads in dry van trailers.

 “Shippers want next-day, second-day and third-day service,” said Pierce.
-“They haven’t been able to get that” with refrigerated cargo “unless they put two skids on a full truckload trailer and pay truckload prices.”
+“They haven’t been able to get that” with refrigerated transport “unless they put two skids on a full truckload trailer and pay truckload prices.”

 Equipped with satellite-based GPS technology, the battery-powered container lets Averitt track the actual cargo, not the trailer, as it moves through Averitt’s LTL terminal network, said Chuck Odom, vice president of global development for the carrier.